agopalan/TakeHomeHIQ/README.md

 ===========

 Assignment:
-1)Create a google image Android App
+1) Create a google image Android App
 Create a single page app that replicates a basic google image search.
 There should be a text field that accepts a search parameter and a way to display images from the resulting query.
 You can be creative with the display interface as time allows.
 If you want to only display 1 image,